Call (800) 863-5312 to Speak with Midland Personal Injury Lawyers for Free

 Got Hurt in an Accident?
 We Fight to Get You What You Deserve

 We represent injured people throughout West Texas.
-When someone else’s carelessness or recklessness hurts you, we build your case and go after fair money while you focus on getting better.
+When someone else’s carelessness or recklessness hurts you, we build your case and go after fair compensation while you focus on getting better.

-Our local office is located at 223 W Wall St Suite 200, Midland, TX 79701.
-We’ve recovered millions for injured Texans.
+Our local office is located at 223 W Wall St, Suite 200, Midland, TX 79701.
+We have recovered millions for injured Texans.

-First conversation costs nothing.
-You don’t pay us unless we win money for you.
+Your first consultation costs nothing.
+You do not pay us unless we win money for you.

 Meet Our Lead Attorney